Stillwater Area Scholastic Cycling Advocates

 Violations or suspected violations may be submitted on a confidential basis by the complainant or may be submitted anonymously.
 Reports of violations or suspected violations shall be kept confidential to the extent possible, consistent with the need to conduct an adequate investigation.12.06 Handling of Reported Violations

 The board president or shall notify the sender and acknowledge receipt of the reported violation or suspected violation within five business days.
-All reports shall be promptly investigated by the board and its appointed committee and appropriate corrective action shall be taken if warranted by the investigation.This policy shall be made available to all directors, officers, staffs or employees and they shall have the opportunity to ask questions about the policy.
+All reports shall be promptly investigated by the board and its appointed committee and appropriate corrective action shall be taken if warranted by the investigation.13.01 Amendment

 Any amendment to the Articles of Incorporation may be adopted by approval of two-thirds (2/3) of the board of directors.